fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

     ports:
       - ...
     environment:
-      - REDIS_URL=...
+      - REDIS_URL: redisurl_here
-      - MONGO_URL=...
+      - MONGO_URL: mongourl_here
 ```

-The URLs (localhost) are purposefully wrong, you will need to set the correct values.
+The URLs  are purposefully wrong, you will need to set the correct values.
 Remember to <i>look all the time what happens in console</i>.
 If and when things blow up, the error messages hint at what might be broken.

 Here is a possibly helpful image illustrating the connections within the docker network: